Astromis/textfab/README.md

-# preprocess_conveyer
+# Textfab

 A tiny library for personal usage.
 I really tired rewriting all functions each time when I need to preprocess some text.
-Ridicilous thing is that when I need to preprocess the same text in a different manners it sometimes become hard to traverse where and what I applied for a particular text.
+Ridicilous thing is that when I need to preprocess the same text in different manners it sometimes become hard to traverse where and what I applied for a particular text.

-This code is intended to end up this by orginizing all kind of preprocess functions in understandble conveyrs.
-The basic idea is to represent all functions as process units and then convert it to manager that can guide the text through the user-defined sequence of units to process the text according to user needs.
+This code is intended to end up this by orginizing all kind of preprocess functions in understandble conveyr like structure.
+The basic idea is to represent all functions as process units with manager that can guide the text through the user-defined sequence of units to process the text according to user needs.
 Moreover the manager has a representation string where the user can see the organization of units.
 It should be helpful when working in Jypiter Notebook.

 # Usage